HastingsGreer/blog/ScriptLibraryOrchestrator.md

 Library code should be unit tested, scripts should be end-to-end tested via the orchestrator, not by writing scripts that import scripts. (this is a potential

+SLO also has a target workflow for code deletion!
+Deleting code is actually super important, but it's negelected.
+In SLO, the canonical way to delete library code that needs to go is to copy-paste it to whichever scripts still use it, then remove it from the library.
+Then, deleting script code is a simple as deleting the script.
+Typically, deleting scripts wholesale is very common, deleting library code is rare but now doable.

 # Tutorial as a first class unit of code re-use